prmr/SoftwareDesign/modules/Module-04.md

 ### Encapsulation and Unit Testing

 A common question when writing tests is, how can we test private methods?
-There are possible avenues for answering that questions, but experts disagree about which one is the right one:
+There are possible avenues for answering that question, but experts disagree about which one is the right one:

 * Private methods are internal elements of other, accessible methods, and therefore are not really "units" that should be tested.
 Following this logic, the code in private methods should be tested indirectly through the execution of the accessible methods that call them;
 * The `private` access modifier is a tool to help us structure the project code, and tests can ignore it.